SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-zdogg-story.md

-Today he tells the story of one of his viewers who was a bit vaccine hesitant, ended up getting COVID with post-infection mental debilitation, infecting his wife, infecting some of his kids, and most heartbreakingly, his parents.
+Today he tells the story of one of his viewers who was a bit vaccine hesitant, ended up getting COVID with post-infection mental debilitation, infecting his wife, infecting some of his kids, and most heartbreakingly, his elderly and fragile parents.
 His father will likely die.

 The viewer, of course, feels an incredible burden of guilt.
 In expiation, he has personally persuaded 3 people to get vaccinated, which is a good first step of repentance